 Surgery

 Surgery is usually recommended for dogs suffering from more severe cases of Intervertebral Disc Disease where rest and medication are not sufficient to reduce pain and other symptoms.
-During surgery, your dog's veterinary surgeon will remove the hardened disc material which is pressing on your dog's spinal cord and causing the IVDD symptoms.
+During surgery, your dog's veterinary surgeon will aim to remove the hardened disc material that is pressing on your dog's spinal cord and causing the IVDD symptoms.

-Recovery from IVDD surgery requires 6 - 8 weeks of restricted activity.
-Running, climbing stairs, playing with other dogs, or jumping on furniture need to be prevented in order to avoid further damage as your dog's spine heals.
+Recovery from IVDD surgery typically requires 6 - 8 weeks of restricted activity.
+Running, climbing stairs, playing with other dogs, or jumping on furniture need to be prevented to help avoid further damage as your dog's spine heals.

-The cost of IVDD surgery varies greatly depending on a number of factors including where you live, but you can expect to pay anywhere from $1,500 to $4500.
-Your vet will provide you with an accurate estimate and breakdown of costs.
+The cost of IVDD surgery varies greatly depending on a number of factors including where you live.
+Your vet can provide you with an estimate for your dog's IVDD surgery and answer any questions you may have.

 Physical Rehabilitation - Physical Therapy for Dogs

-Following surgery, your vet may also recommend physical therapy for your dog in order to work on muscle strengthening and to help get your pet moving comfortably again.
+Following surgery, your vet may also recommend physical therapy for your dog to work on muscle strengthening and to help get your pet moving comfortably again.

 Note: The advice provided in this post is intended for informational purposes.
 The services listed in this post may not be available at this hospital.